Barrett nomination clears Senate hurdle, putting her on course to confirmation to Supreme Court

 The final confirmation vote for Barrett is expected sometime Monday night, putting her in position for a first full day as a justice as early as Tuesday and as the court continues to hear election-related legal challenges ahead of Nov.
 3.

-But the ongoing covid-19 pandemic, which had intertwined at multiple points with Barrett’s nomination, intersected with her confirmation fight once again as several aides to Vice President Pence, including his top staffer, tested positive for the coronavirus.
+But the ongoing pandemic, which had intertwined at multiple points with Barrett’s nomination, intersected with her confirmation fight once again as several aides to Vice President Pence, including his top staffer, tested positive for the coronavirus.

-Pence is the president of the Senate and is regularly summoned to the Capitol to preside over major votes for the administration, or if he needs to break a tie.
+Pence is the president of the Senate and is regularly summoned to the Capitol to preside over major votes for the administration.
+He is also summoned there if he needs to break a tie.
 A spokesman for the vice president’s office did not respond to inquiries Sunday as to whether Pence planned to attend the Monday night vote.

-But at a campaign rally in Tallahassee, Fla., on Saturday evening, the vice president made his intention clear to be present for the confirmation vote for Barrett, who will not only be the administration’s third successful Supreme Court confirmation but also hails from Pence’s home state of Indiana.
+But at a campaign rally in Tallahassee on Saturday evening, the vice president made his intention clear to be present for the confirmation vote for Barrett, who will not only be the administration’s third successful Supreme Court confirmation but also hails from Pence’s home state of Indiana.

 “As vice president, I’m president of the Senate.
 And I’m gonna be in the chair because I wouldn’t miss that vote for the world,” Pence said Saturday night at the Florida rally.
 “And I’ll make you a prediction.
 Come this Monday night, Judge Amy Coney Barrett is going to be Justice Amy Coney Barrett.
 We’re gonna fill that seat.”

-While Pence has had close contact with Marc Short — his chief of staff who tested positive for covid-19 — aides said the vice president will not quarantine and instead continue his pre-scheduled events since he is considered essential personnel.
+While Pence has had close contact with Marc Short — his chief of staff who tested positive for the virus — aides said the vice president will not quarantine and will instead continue with his scheduled events because he is considered essential personnel.

 Senate Majority Leader Mitch McConnell (R-Ky.), who has been highly critical of how the White House has not abided by public health guidelines on its property, on Sunday declined to answer multiple times whether he preferred Pence stay away from the Capitol for the confirmation vote.